 Learning from the Holocaust

 Explores the causes and effects of genocide on survivors, perpetrators and their children through course work and international travel, service, and experiential learning.
 Looks at various attempts to heal and learn from genocide through therapy, education and public policy.
 Includes a two-week travel component to Germany.
 Generalizes what we can learn from genocide to other complex political traumas we encounter in our personal and professional lives.
 General Education: Capstone.
-Open to juniors and seniors who have fulfilled General Education requirements in Self & Society and Ethics and Social Justice, or by instructor permission.
+Prerequisites: General Education requirements in Self and Society and Ethics and Social Justice, or by instructor permission.
 Enrollment by application.

 Explores the life and times of Socrates in ancient Athens by studying philosophical, historical, and dramatic texts, taking on dramatic roles as Athenian citizens, re-enacting meetings of the Athenian assembly, and staging a trial of Socrates.
 General Education: Capstone.
-Open to juniors and seniors who have fulfilled General Education requirements in Self & Society and Creativity &the Arts.
+Prerequisites: Completion of General Education requirements in Self and Society and Creativity and the Arts.

 Making Learning Visible

 Focusing on the tools of documentation and visual arts, students will analyze learning and develop the basics of design needed to create informative and aesthetically pleasing displays.
-With today's sophisticated visual communication, these are critical skills to develop as a professional in a multitude of settings and age groups.
+With today’s sophisticated visual communication, these are critical skills to develop as a professional in a multitude of settings and age groups.
 General Education: Capstone.
-Open to juniors and seniors who have fulfilled General Education requirements in Creativity &the Arts and Human Development or by instructor permission.
+Prerequisites: Completion of General Education requirements in Creativity and the Arts and Self and Society.

 Agents of Change: Public Policy, Leadership and Social Movements in America

 Explores social movements in America and how leaders promoted change in public policy for social justice.
 Identify and analyze both the primary and secondary sources to learn the stories of the leaders of these movements.
-Consider the extent to which these stories created the context for the formation of the changes in social policy that resulted in a more just society.
-General Education: Capstone; Fulfills Perspectives on Diversity.
-Prerequisite: Completion of General Education requirements in Self &Society and Ethics and Social Justice.
+Considers the extent to which these stories created the context for the formation of the changes in social policy that resulted in a more just society.
+General Education: Capstone; Perspectives on Diversity.
+Prerequisites: Completion of General Education requirements in Self and Society and Ethics and Social Justice.

 In Our Voices: Social Change and the Alternative Press

-Explore the power of the alternative press; discovers the role alternative press played in driving social change, including the women's and civil rights movements; understand how literature and media give expression to those traditionally misrepresented by mainstream outlets; learn effective strategies for speaking truth to power in our own modern media environment.
-General Education: Capstone.
-Open to juniors and seniors who have fulfilled Gen Ed requirements in Historical Perspectives and Ethics &Social Justice and Perspectives on Diversity.
+Explore the power of the alternative press; discovers the role alternative press played in driving social change, including the women’s and civil rights movements; understand how literature and media give expression to those traditionally misrepresented by mainstream outlets; learn effective strategies for speaking truth to power in our own modern media environment.
+General Education: Capstone, Perspectives on Diversity.
+Prerequisites: Completion of General Education requirements in Historical Perspectives and Ethics and Social Justice.